 What is black rice?

 Black rice, also known as forbidden or "emperor's" rice is at the top of it's game when it comes to nutritional value.
 It's packed full of antioxidants, protein and iron.
 Hard to believe it's so delicious!
 Forbidden rice was once reserved only for the Emperor of China to maintain his health and longevity.
 Therefore it was forbidden to anyone else.
 Now it's gaining popularity and has become more widely available.
 It is nutty and chewy and easy to prepare.
 It turns a deep purple colour when cooked.

 This recipe is made simple by roasting everything together on one tray.
-You an line the tray with parchment for easy clean up.
-I like to roast on an unlined tray for more caramelization.
-Here I'm using sweet potatoes, radicchio and white onions.
-If you find radicchio too bitter you can replace it with anything you like or leave it out all together.
-I like the flavour contrast with the sweet potatoes but some baby spinach added to the warm rice would also be good.
-The veggies are tossed with olive oil, salt, and cumin.
+I like to roast on an unlined tray for more caramelization but you can line the tray with parchment for easy clean up.
+The veggies are tossed with olive oil, salt, and cumin and roasted in the oven.
 After 15 minutes the radicchio is removed and the rest continues to bake for another 10 minutes.

 Once the vegetables are done turn the oven down so you can roast some walnuts.
 The nuts add a beautiful crunch to the salad but could be substituted with almonds, pistachios or pecans.
 Remove the root and core from onions and radicchio, chop walnuts and parsley and set aside in a bowl until your rice is ready.

 Many websites and also package directions will instruct you to use the "absorption" method to cook black rice.
 Although this is fine for certain dishes I prefer to boil it when using it in a recipe such as this.